ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 # Security Considerations {#security}

-The modification of packets provides endpoints proof that a network element is in a position to drop datagrams and may be applying a rate limit policy.
+The modification of packets provides endpoints proof that a network element is in a position to drop datagrams and could apply a rate limit policy.
 {{extra-packets}} states that endpoints only accept signals if the datagram contains a packet that it accepts to prevent an off-path attacker from inserting spurious throughput advice signals.